hyosung11/Launch-School/Courses/LS95-Open-Book-Shelf/Working-with-Web-APIs/notes.md

 This book covers the basics of how web APIs work, how to interact with them, and what to think about when building your own.
 After reading this book and finishing its associated course, you will be able to work with web APIs in your own projects and even build your own APIs.
 This book is required reading as part of the course work at Launch School.

+The book has the following main parts:

+* Getting Started
+* API Basics
+* Working with an API
+* Real World APIs
+* Reference

 ## Introduction

 ### What this Book Covers